Feeling down and unmotivated? Cheer up! Here are some basic Tagalog motivational phrases that will surely lift your spirits today.

 Even if there is pain now

 For as long as the world still turns

 There’s a rainbow always after the rain.

 These lyrics are from the song “Rainbow” by South Border.
-Just two years ago, Michael Pangilinan performed it on Wish Bus, that has been released on Youtube.
+Just two years ago, Michael Pangilinan performed it on Wish Bus, which has been released on YouTube.
 Do you agree that these lyrics are so beautiful?

 Filipinos love singing.
 Songs have been one of the ways to express what we feel.
 Below are some of the most familiar songs that will motivate you.

 1. ‘Di Ka Sayang – Ben And Ben